Passport to English Logo

 She may be a fashion designer.

-To change them to the negative, we add not.
-We can, alternatively, use the contraction with could (couldn't), but not with might nor may.
+To change them to the negative form, we add not.
+We can form a contraction with could (couldn't), but not with might or may.

 Next